tldr-pages/tldr/pages/linux/see.md

 `see {{filename}}`

-- See action can be used to view any file (usually image) on default mailcap explorer:
+- see action can be used to view any file (usually image) on default mailcap explorer

 `see {{filename}}`

-- Using with run-mailcap.
+- using with run-mailcap

 `run-mailcap --action=view {{filename}}`